Neuropsychology Services

 What is Clinical Neuropsychology?

-A Neuropsychologist is a licensed psychologist trained to examine the link between a patient’s brain and behavior.
-A Neuropsychologist will assess neurological, medical, and genetic disorders, psychiatric illness and behavior problems, developmental disabilities, and complex learning issues.
+Neuropsychologist is a licensed psychologist trained to examine the link between a patient’s brain and behavior.
+They are specialists in helping understand how injury, illness, and developmental concerns can cause changes in an individual’s thinking, memory, judgment, behavior, and emotional functioning.
 UNC PM&R’s Neuropsychologists work with children, adolescents, and adults.

-The primary goal of this service is to utilize results of the evaluation to collaborate with the patient and develop a treatment plan and recommendations that best fit the patient’s needs.
+The primary goal of this service is to use results of an evaluation to collaborate with the patient and develop a treatment plan that best fits the patient’s needs.
+The evaluation will determine the person’s cognitive strengths and weaknesses to help inform diagnosis and provide treatment recommendations and compensatory strategies to improve well-being and functioning.

-- A neurological disorder such as epilepsy, hydrocephalus, Parkinson’s disease, Alzheimer’s disease and other dementias, multiple sclerosis, or hydrocephalus
+• neurological disorder such as epilepsy, multiple sclerosis, Parkinson’s disease, Alzheimer’s disease, and other dementias, multiple sclerosis

-- Other medical conditions that may affect brain functioning, such as chronic heart, lung, kidney, or liver problems, diabetes, breathing issues, lupus, or other autoimmune diseases
+• Other medical conditions that may affect brain functioning, such as genetic disorders, chronic heart, lung, kidney, or liver problems, diabetes, breathing issues, lupus, or other autoimmune diseases

-- A neurodevelopmental disorder such as cerebral palsy, spina bifida, intellectual disabilities, learning difficulties, ADHD disorder, or autism spectrum disorder
+• neurodevelopmental disorder such as cerebral palsy, spina bifida, intellectual disabilities, learning difficulties, attention disorders, or autism spectrum disorder

-- Problems with or changes in thinking, memory, or behavior with no clear known cause
+• Problems with or changes in thinking, memory, or behavior with no clear cause

 The evaluation will be tailored to address the patient’s specific concerns about functioning, and can address the following:

-- General intellectual ability and/or problems in reading, writing, or math
+• General intellectual ability and/or abilities in reading, writing, or math

 The evaluation may last between 3-6 hours and typically includes:

-- Interview with the patient and possibly family members/caretakers
+1. Interview with the patient and possibly family members/caretakers.

 How will the evaluation help me?